 CBIOS was created in 2011 as a structure of COFAC/Universidade Lusófona, to promote research in health sciences.
 Being based within the School of Health Sciences and Technologies allows CBIOS to take full advantage of the unique freedom and opportunities that come with being a university-based institute.

 CBIOS is part of the National Science and Technology Network, recognised by FCT-Foundation for Science and Technology.
-In the last R&D units’ evaluation (2013-2017) was classified as GOOD.
+In the last R&D Units’ evaluation (2013-2017) our center was classified as GOOD.

-Pharmacology and Therapeutics, Phytochemistry and Food Sciences, and Development of Delivery Systems, providing a suitable environment to foster innovation and to develop transversal research in fundamental, applied and translational research.
+Modeling Systems (MoSys), Development of Delivery Systems (DDS), Natural Bioactives (Bio.Natural), Pharmacology and Molecular Mechanisms (PMM) and Nutrition and Health Promotion (NHP), providing a suitable environment to foster innovation and to develop transversal research in fundamental, applied and translational research.